 “Academic Authenticity” means the ethical completion of WGU coursework.
-Examples include appropriately attributing text, pictures, tables and graphs used in coursework to the creators, and each student completing his/her own coursework.
+Examples include appropriately attributing text, pictures, tables and graphs used in coursework to the creators, and each student completing her/his own coursework.
 Academic Authenticity is fundamental to the educational process at WGU.

 The following policies apply to all WGU students and assessments regardless of location, and every WGU student is expected to uphold these Academic Authenticity rules:

 I. Intellectual Property

-A. Students may not use any information found, requested, or purchased on the Internet (or elsewhere) that may include WGU assessment materials or responses to those materials (i.e., answers to exam questions or projects completed by someone else).
+A. Students may not use any information found, requested, or purchased on the internet (or elsewhere) that may include WGU assessment materials or responses to those materials (i.e., answers to assessment questions or projects completed by someone else).

 B. Similarly, students may not create and/or transmit responses to assessments or projects, as those responses may potentially be submitted to WGU or another institution by someone else.

 C. Students may not copy, record, or disclose WGU assessment or project material to anyone else.
 This includes copying for personal use and disclosure on websites, blogs, and other social media.

 E. Students may consent to have their capstone work archived for restricted view by other students and alumni.
 They may also use and repurpose their capstone and other performance tasks for use when they graduate as an electronic portfolio in furtherance of the academic or professional careers, with care not to violate B and C above.

 • Unless directed by official WGU course instructions to work with other students, all assessments and projects must be the student’s own individual work.
 Students are not allowed to engage in unauthorized collaborative efforts with, or obtain assistance from, others at any point in the research, creation, completion, submission, or revision of assessments.

 • Students shall not falsify or deliberately misrepresent information submitted to meet the requirement of any assessment.